sashalex007/quartz_blog/content/leetcode/Uncrossed lines.md

 				take = 1 + dfs(i+1, k+1)
 				break
 				#no need to look further, as the first connection seen
-				#diallows the least number of connections, so if this
+				#disallows the least number of connections, so if this
 				#connection is not worth making then by definition all
 				#other connections in front of it would also not be
 				#worth making